Fordham University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Fordham U, approximately 53% of students took out student loans averaging $7,946 a year.
-That adds up to $31,784 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Fordham U, approximately 51% of students took out student loans averaging $8,396 a year.
+That adds up to $33,584 over four years for those students.

-How Much Money Do Fordham U Graduates Make?students who graduate from Fordham U with a bachelor's degree go on to jobs where they make an average salary of $59,200 in their early years.
-That's great news for Fordham U students since it is 45% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Fordham U Graduates Make?bachelor's degree recipients from Fordham U make around $59,200 per year during the early years of their employment.
+This is good news for future Fordham U graduates since it is 49% more than the average college graduate's salary of $39,802 per year.

 Location of Fordham University